Welcoming Students from All Over the World

-The faculty of the Graduate School which meets at least twice each year consists of persons who have been approved for graduate faculty status by the Graduate Council and includes three categories -- regular, associate, and special faculty.
-Regular faculty status is approved for five year periods while associate and special faculty are approved for three and one year periods, respectively.
-Approximately 85% of the graduate faculty hold the doctorate.
-Most graduate faculty members have had more than five years of college level teaching experience and have published scholarly books and papers in leading journals.
-Many are engaged in research projects supported by federal, state and private grants.
+The Graduate School faculty at Texas Southern University, meeting at least twice annually, includes regular, associate, and special faculty members approved by the Graduate Council.
+Regular faculty status is granted for five years, while associate and special faculty are approved for three and one year periods, respectively.
+Approximately 85% of the graduate faculty hold doctorate degrees.
+Most faculty members have over five years of college-level teaching experience and have published scholarly books and papers in leading journals.
+Many are actively engaged in research projects supported by federal, state, and private grants.

-The graduate faculty is involved in a diversity of research projects funded by federal, state and private grants.
-Many of the research problems are associated with urban and instructional concerns.
-These research activities have recruited in publications in various scholarly journals; some books have been written also.
-The Graduate School publishes the University Research Journal, Catalog of Faculty Researchers, which is on-line, and an Annual Research Listing for University Faculty.
-A Graduate School Newsletter is also printed each semester.
-The Newsletter also contains information on international events.
-Dissertations are recorded by University Microfilms, Inc. and abstracts of dissertations are published in Dissertation Abstracts.
+The graduate faculty at Texas Southern University engages in a wide range of research projects funded by federal, state, and private grants, often focusing on urban and instructional issues.
+These research efforts have led to numerous publications in scholarly journals and several books.
+The Graduate School publishes the University Research Journal, an online Catalog of Faculty Researchers, and an Annual Research Listing for University Faculty.
+Additionally, a Graduate School Newsletter is printed each semester, featuring information on international events.
+Dissertations are recorded by University Microfilms, Inc., with abstracts published in Dissertation Abstracts.

 Degree Program

-Through the various departments in the College of Arts and Sciences, majors are offered in: biology, chemistry, city planning, communications, English, history, journalism, mathematics, music, psychology, public administration, sociology, speech, and theater/cinema.
-Through the Department of Chemistry interdisciplinary programs of study are provided in environmental science at the M.S. and Ph.D. degree levels.
+The College of Arts and Sciences at Texas Southern University offers majors in biology, chemistry, city planning, communications, English, history, journalism, mathematics, music, psychology, public administration, sociology, speech, and theater/cinema.
+The Department of Chemistry provides interdisciplinary programs in environmental science at the M.S. and Ph.D. levels.

-The School of Business offers courses which lead to the master's degree in accounting and business administration.
+The School of Business offers master's degrees in accounting and business administration.

-The College of Education provides courses leading to the master's degree in administration, counseling, elementary education, and secondary education, and health and kinesiology (physical education).
-The Doctor of Education degree is offered in the areas of administration, counselor education, and curriculum and instruction.
+The College of Education provides master's degrees in administration, counseling, elementary education, secondary education, and health and kinesiology (physical education).
+Doctor of Education degrees are available in administration, counselor education, and curriculum and instruction.

 Procedure for Program Proposing New Degree Programs and Courses

-Proposals for new degree programs should originate in the respective academic department.
-After approval of the appropriate department chairperson and dean, the proposal is submitted to the Graduate Council.
-If approved, it is then referred to the Deans Council for action, and if approved to the President of the University and upon approval acted upon by the Board of Regents.
-Proposals approved by the Board of Regents are submitted to the Texas Higher Education Coordinating Board.
-Upon approval by the Coordinating Board, the program may be initiated.
+Proposals for new degree programs at Texas Southern University should originate within the respective academic department.
+After receiving approval from the department chairperson and dean, the proposal is submitted to the Graduate Council.
+If approved, it moves to the Deans Council for further action.
+Upon their approval, it is then referred to the President of the University and subsequently to the Board of Regents.
+Once the Board of Regents approves, the proposal is submitted to the Texas Higher Education Coordinating Board.
+Upon their approval, the program can be initiated.

-New graduate courses can be added upon the recommendation of a department with the approval of the College Dean, the Graduate Dean and the Vice President for Academic Affairs.
+New graduate courses can be added based on a department's recommendation, with the approval of the College Dean, the Graduate Dean, and the Vice President for Academic Affairs.

 Proposals for New Degree Programs and Courses

-The Graduate Council is charged with the responsibility of evaluating all proposals for new degree programs and courses.
-The Council serves as an advisory, evaluative and recommending body.
-Proposals which are approved by the Council are recommended to the Deans Council through the Vice President for Academic Affairs.
+The Graduate Council at Texas Southern University is responsible for evaluating all proposals for new degree programs and courses.
+Serving as an advisory, evaluative, and recommending body, the Council reviews and improves proposals before recommending them to the Deans Council through the Vice President for Academic Affairs.

-Prior to acting on a proposal, the Council reviews and makes suggestions for improving the document.
-The document is then acted upon by the Council and its recommendations are transmitted to the Academic Vice President.
-In evaluating the proposed program the Council uses (1) the guidelines of the Texas Coordinating Board; (2) the criteria of the Commission on Colleges of the Southern Association of Colleges and Schools; (3) the policy statements on graduate programs prepared by the Council of Graduate Schools.
+Before acting on a proposal, the Council makes suggestions for improvement.
+Once finalized, the Council's recommendations are transmitted to the Academic Vice President.
+In evaluating proposed programs, the Council follows the guidelines of the Texas Coordinating Board, the criteria of the Commission on Colleges of the Southern Association of Colleges and Schools, and the policy statements on graduate programs from the Council of Graduate Schools.

 In addition to these regional and national criteria, the Council considers the following: